What Are Termite Bait Stations?

-People always have questions regarding termite bait stations!
+People always have questions regarding termite bait stations.
 What is their purpose?
 Are they effective?
-Don’t worry, we will try to answer all your questions through this article!
+Don’t worry, we will try to answer all your questions below!

-If you notice any signs of termite in or around your building, understand that you require an advance termite bait system.
-Obviously, you would require the help from an expert pest control agency near you.
+If you notice any signs of termites in or around your building, understand that you may require an advanced termite bait system, and some professional help from an expert near you.

 Let’s have a look at some basics about termite elimination and prevention by using a termite baiting system.

 Applying liquid pesticide around a building has turned into a ‘traditional’ technique, better known as a “termiticide”.
 Termite infestation can also be controlled by treating the soil with a liquid pesticide.